HiBREW H10A with G5 Grinder

 Espresso is brewed by forcing hot water under high pressure through finely-ground coffee, producing a concentrated shot with crema on top — far more intense than drip or filter coffee.
 The H10A's 20-bar pump delivers the pressure for proper extraction, and is the base for lattes, cappuccinos, and flat whites.

 20-bar is the pump's rated maximum.
-Espresso extraction happens at 9 bar — the machine regulates down to that.
+Espresso is traditionally extracted at around 9 bar, and the machine's over-pressure valve keeps extraction in the working range.
 Extra headroom keeps pressure consistent through the full shot.
-The H10A's PID temperature control and pressure gauge let you monitor extraction in real time.
+The H10A's adjustable temperature control and pressure gauge let you monitor extraction in real time.

 Very fine — finer than table salt.
 If your shot runs under 20 seconds, go finer.
 If it runs over 35 seconds, go coarser.
 Adjust in small steps.
 A burr grinder is essential — blade grinders can't produce the consistency espresso demands.